 - What results am I expecting?
 Write down some estimated numbers such as 5,000 new fans, 450 additional sales in February, 10% Engagement Rate, etc.

-- Set a clear and understandable goal which can be measured after the campaign ends.
+- Set a clear and understandable goal which can be measured after your Facebook campaign ends.

 What kind of actions do you want your users to do?
-Write down a detailed technical specifications of your campaign – what users can do and how to participate in the campaign.
+Write down detailed technical specifications of your campaign – what users can do and how to participate in the campaign.
 It’s also helpful to visualize the action-flow (see the example below).
-For example, your Facebook campaign objectives are to establish new fans in your target audience segment and also get them signed up to your newsletter for further communications in the future.
-So, you decide to make a Facebook sweepstake campaign.
+For example, your Facebook campaign objectives are to establish new fans in your target audience segment and also get them signed up for your newsletter for further communications in the future.
+So, you decide to make a Facebook sweepstakes campaign.

 In this case, there are four actions that can be performed:

-- Like (users like your page, otherwise they cannot participate in thesweepstakes)
+- Like (users like your page and participates in the sweepstakes)

 - Participation (user signs up to receive your newsletter)